brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Catch throwable in PHP 7.
     - [Bugfix] Removed the annoying spaces from the hans template, so people can copy stuff better from the output.
     - [Bugfix] Added two missing translation keys.
+    - [Bugfix] Added 'Krexx' with a capital 'K' to the caller finder pattern.

 2.4.0
     - [Feature] Added the method analysis to the recursion detection, to prevent analysing the same methods over and over again.